tangkong/SSRL-1-5/docs/source/beamline-startup_software.rst

 ===================================
-Beamline Startup, EPICS and Bluesky
+Beamline Startup: EPICS and Bluesky
 ===================================

 Currently the beamline devices are all controlled via EPICS_, and the data